NurseQ/Programming-and-Scripting-Project/PROJECT.md

 # IRIS FLOWER DATA SET PROJECT

-This repository contains analysis of Fisher's Iris dataset.
+This project contains analysis of Fisher's Iris dataset.
 It includes research of the dataset, analysis, documentation and code written in the Python programming language.
 This is a project for the course Programming and Scripting, in partial fulfillment of the requirements for Higher Diploma in Data Analytics.

 ## 1. Summary of Fishers Iris Flower Dataset